Karnataka: Government issues fresh rules for inter-State travel

 - Travellers from all other states should undergo 14-day home quarantine, said Karnataka Health Department.

-Here is the Karnataka Government revised protocol for inter-state travellers to Karnataka during Unlock 1.0 applicable from Monday, 1st June 2020.
-I appeal to everyone to follow these guidelines In letter & spirit.@CMofKarnataka @PMOIndia @blsanthosh @AmitShah @JPNadda pic.twitter.com/6viDQoopXq— Dr Sudhakar K (@mla_sudhakar) May 31, 2020

-Karnataka on Sunday reported its biggest ever single-day spike in coronavirus cases with 299 more testing positive for the disease, thus breaching the 3,000-mark.
-Two more people died of the virus taking the toll to 51, health department said.
+Karnataka on Sunday reported its biggest-ever single-day spike in coronavirus cases with 299 more testing positive for the disease, thus breaching the 3,000-mark.
+Two more people died of the virus taking the toll to 51, the health department said.

 So far 3,221 COVID-19 cases were reported in the state including 1,218 discharges, 1,950 active cases, the department said in a bulletin.